About Cold Sores

 Since the virus that causes cold sores is so contagious, it's important to prevent it from spreading to other family members.
 Precautions to take with kids who have cold sores include:

-- keeping their drinking glasses and eating utensils separate from those used by other family members and washing these items thoroughly after use
+- keeping their drinking glasses and eating utensils, as well as washcloths and towels, separate from those used by other family members and washing these items thoroughly after use

 - teaching them not to kiss others until the sores heal